penninesoaringclub/newsletter/content/posts/2024-02/index.md

 You can see all of the updated committee positions on the [PSC Website](http://www.penninesoaringclub.org.uk/about/club-committee/).

+We also made our annual contributions in February of £500 each to the Air Ambulance and Mountain Rescue.

 ![John Murphy receives the lifetime achievement award](award.jpg)

 # Name your newsletter